The first case of

 distinguish from secondary melanoma.

-differentiation between primary and secondary malignant melanoma in
+between primary and secondary malignant melanoma in the gall bladder,

 (i) Tumours must